yh712/DataWrangling/project_code.md

 5. Variables like `zipcode` could be implemented some clustering algorithms to obtain more meaningful information of their distributions and relationships with the house price.
+6. Since the project isn’t required and focused on utilizing complex statistical analysis or models, I only implement the linear regression model.
+However, if we desire things like feature importance, more complicated models could be used such as random forest.
+Therefore, there is some room for improvement on statistical aspect.